prayzzz/git-ez-tag/README.md

 ## What does it?

 This dotnet global tool implements an opinionated way of adding and pushing Git Tags.
 Based on your latest Tag, it suggest your next one with an increased **minor** element*.
+Also, the name of the Tag is suggested as message, because it's required for annotated Tags.

 \* This only works, if your latest Tag matches the simplified semantic versioning pattern of `Major.Minor.Patch`